Sead Hajrović: Winterthur

 On 1 July 2014, Hajrović signed another two-year contract with FC Winterthur after terminating his previous contract with Grasshopper.

+Wohlen

+On 14 June 2016, Hajrović joined FC Wohlen, signing a three-year contract.

+Viktoria Koln

+On 16 January 2020, Hajrović joined German side Viktoria Köln.

+Xamax

+On 26 June 2023, Hajrović joined Challenge League side Xamax.

 International career

 Hajrović was part of the Swiss side that won the under-17 World Cup in 2009, before going on to captain the under-18s.

-At the start of 2013, Hajrović, after expressing desire to play for Bosnia and Herzegovina, was invited by the Bosnian FA as a special guest for Bosnia's friendly against Slovenia.
+At the start of 2013, Hajrović, after expressing a desire to play for Bosnia and Herzegovina, was invited by the Bosnian FA as a special guest for Bosnia's friendly against Slovenia.
 In May 2013, FIFA allowed Hajrović to switch national teams, after which he elected to play for Bosnia and Herzegovina internationally.

-He made his debut for Bosnian U-21 team on 31 May 2013. in a friendly match between Bosnia and Herzegovina U21 and Bosnia and Herzegovina.
+He made his debut for the Bosnian U-21 team on 31 May 2013, in a friendly match between Bosnia and Herzegovina U21 and Bosnia and Herzegovina.

 Personal life

 His parents are Bosniaks from Bijelo Polje, Montenegro, but they relocated to Sarajevo in 1980.
 They moved to Switzerland in 1987.
-His older brother, Izet is also a footballer playing for Dinamo Zagreb.
+His older brother, Izet is also a footballer.

 Hajrović is fluent in German, English and Bosnian.